adap/flower/doc/source/how-to-run-flower-in-docker.rst

 The command will pull the Docker image with the tag ``1.6.0-py3.11-ubuntu22.04`` from Docker Hub.
 The tag contains the information which Flower, Python and Ubuntu is used.
 In this case, it uses Flower 1.6.0, Python 3.11 and Ubuntu 22.04.
-The ``--rm`` flag that tells Docker to remove the container after it exits.
+The ``--rm`` flag tells Docker to remove the container after it exits.

 .. note::

-  By default, Flower uses a SQLite in-memory database to store its state.
+  By default, the Flower server keeps state in-memory.
 When using the Docker flag ``--rm``, the state is not persisted between container starts.
 We will show below how to save the state in a file on your host system.